mirsahib/DPDC-Bill-Manager/README.md

 ## Challenges for future development

-- DSCC has a customer portal which has a login system,at the moment of writing this document i don't know how to perform form submission using cheerio (this might not be possible with cheerio,have to use puppeteer or other scraping framework)
+- DSCC - has a customer portal which has a login system,at the moment of writing this document i don't know how to perform form submission using cheerio (this might not be possible with cheerio,have to use puppeteer or other scraping framework)
-- Titas has a customer portal but i need a customer code to register to there portal which will be provided upon making a call to there helpline 16496,at the moment of writting this document nobody is picking up my call.Way to go digital Bangladesh
+- Titas - has a customer portal but i need a customer code to register to there portal which will be provided upon making a call to there helpline 16496,at the moment of writting this document nobody is picking up my call.Way to go digital Bangladesh
-- WASA has a customer portal
+- WASA - has a customer portal,need more research
-- NBR need more research
+- NBR - need more research

 ## Special Thanks